jeisen0105/Cyclistic-Case-Study/README.md

 ### Recommendations:

 1. Early Bird Annual Membership
    * Launch a targeted early bird campaign in late February/early March, specifically promoting the annual discount before the rapid increase in casual ridership seen in March and April.
-This incentivizes conversion at the point of seasonal decision-making.
+This incentivizes conversion at the point of seasonal decision-making leveraging the rider's anticipation of warmer weather.

 2. Weekend Passes
-   * Introduce flexible “Weekend Pass” plans designed to attract casual riders who primarily ride on Saturdays and Sundays.
-This can help transition them into annual membership through lower-commitment options.
+   * Introduce a flexible “Weekend Pass” plan designed to appeal to the segment that primarily rides on Saturdays and Sundays for longer durations.
+This option is strategically priced to encourage frequent weekend use, making the annual membership seem like the natural, cost-saving next step

 3. Geotargeted Marketing
-   * Deploy promotional kiosks or on-site ambassadors at top tourist stations (e.g., Streeter Dr & Grand Ave) during peak casual hours (mid-afternoon, 1 PM - 5 PM, weekends) to promote annual membership benefits and offer immediate sign-up incentives.
+   * Deploy promotional kiosks or on-site ambassadors at the top tourist stations (e.g., Streeter Dr & Grand Ave) during peak casual hours (mid-afternoon, 1 PM - 5 PM, weekends).
+Ambassadors will promote annual membership benefits (especially unlimited, longer rides) and offer immediate sign-up incentives via QR codes.